vuetifyjs/vuetify/packages/docs/src/pages/en/components/overflow-btns.md

 #### Filled

 Text fields can be used with an alternative box design.
-Append and prepend icon props are **not** supported in this mode.

 <example file="v-overflow-btn/prop-filled" />